138 Famous Warren Buffett Quotes. Money & Investing Explained

 “In the short term, the market is a popularity contest.
 In the long term, the market is a weighing machine.”

-The media and Wall Street are constantly promoting fashionable stocks; Buffett rebels against this popularity contest.
-The weighing machine refers to the fact that good companies’ market dominance and profitability will mean eventually they will be valued highly.
+The media and Wall Street constantly promote fashionable stocks; Buffett rebels against this popularity contest.
+The weighing machine refers to the fact that good companies’ market dominance and profitability will mean, eventually, they will be valued highly.

-“Unless you can watch your stock holding decline by 50 percent without becoming panic-stricken, you should not be in the stock market.”
+“You should not invest in the stock market unless you can watch your stock holding decline by 50 percent without becoming panic-stricken.”

-This refers to having the patience and belief in an investment throughout the inevitable dips and crashes in the stock market.
-Mr. Market is paranoid and emotional, and the valuations it places on companies are rarely correct in the short-term.
+This refers to having patience and belief in investment throughout the inevitable dips and crashes in the stock market.
+Mr. Market is paranoid and emotional, and its valuations on companies are rarely correct in the short term.

 “For the investor, a too-high purchase price for the stock of an excellent company can undo the effects of a subsequent decade of favorable business developments.”

-Again the concepts of the price you pay to hold stock.
-If you pay a high price for those earnings (price/earnings ratio), it may cost you long-term.
+Again, the concept of the price you pay to hold stock.
+It may cost you long-term if you pay a high price for those earnings (price/earnings ratio).

 “In the business world, the rear-view mirror is always clearer than the windshield.”

-This commentary on business decision-making essentially means that it is easy to see your errors when you look back on your historical decisions.
-Understanding all the ramifications of the decisions you are making now is much more difficult, do not get hung up on past decisions or people’s views of them.
+This commentary on business decision-making essentially means that it is easy to see your errors when you reflect on your historical decisions.
+Understanding all the ramifications of the decisions you are making now is much more difficult.
+Do not get hung up on past decisions or people’s views of them.

-“I am a better investor; because I am a businessman and a better businessman because I am an investor.”
+“I am a better investor because I am a businessman, and I am a better businessman because I am an investor.”

-Buffett is very proud of not just being an investor but also running and growing a huge business.
-Having business acumen and experience in running businesses is of great help for long-term investors.
+Buffett is proud of being an investor and running and growing a huge business.
+Having business understanding and experience in running businesses is of great help to long-term investors.
 What stocks does Warren Buffett’s portfolio own?

 “Amazon itself has become a brand.
 Kirkland is now a brand doing $39 billion.
 Kirkland does more business than Coke does.
-Certain retail systems have gained some power, and particularly in the case of Amazon and Walmart and Costco, have gained in power relative to brands.”
+Certain retail systems have gained some power, particularly in the case of Amazon, Walmart, and Costco, which have gained power relative to brands.”

-An insight into the fact that logistics businesses can also become the main product or service and strong branding plus global reach can help the business accelerate into industry leadership.
+This article provides insight into the fact that logistics businesses can also become the main product or service, and strong branding plus global reach can help the business accelerate into industry leadership.

 “The business schools reward difficult, complex behavior more than simple behavior, but simple behavior is more effective.”